dwesterman/Convert-SplitNameValue/README.md

 Aliases: ConvertTo-SplitNameValue, CT-SNV, ConvertTo-SNV, CT-SplitNameValue <br />

 This function is used to convert data containing one or more objects or arrays into a SplitNameValue String.<br />
-It has 4 useable parameters ( -InputData [psobject], -ObjectMarker [string],-IncludeNull [switch],-Preview [switch] )
+It has 4 useable parameters ( -InputData [psobject], -ObjectMarker [string], -DisableObjectMarkers [switch], -IncludeNull [switch],-Preview [switch] )

 The -InputData Parameter can be used as a normal parameter with the Data in rounded brackets ( Data ), or you can provide it in the pipeline.
+Also Note that you can Have more then one InputData in the pipeline separated by , Exampe: Data1, Data2 | CT-SNV

 The -ObjectMarker Parameter can be used to choose a custom postfix marker when InputData contains multiple objects or arrays.
 The Default ObjectMarker is &lowbar;#

+The -DisableObjectMarkers Parameter can be used to Stop the separation of multiple objects, but be WARNED this will cause weird overwritten/mangled objects to be generated if any objects data has the same name as another objects data.
+On the other hand if you know all the objects data has different names then you could combine them into one object by doing this.

 The -Preview Parameter can be used to display the SplitNameValue String output as a "list" (For Debugging/Viewing)"